 Table 3-1 in Chapter 3 of this ALUCP provides maximum allowable intensities for each nonresidential land use that is conditionally compatible in the safety zones.
 The occupancy factors, which are used to calculate the intensity of proposed conditionally compatible uses, were derived from the adopted Urban ALUCPs and the California Building Code (CBC).
-When CBC factors were used, they were adjusted in accordance with guidance from the Caltrans Handbook, Appendix G. The Handbook advises that CBC factors, which are indicators of maximum building occupancy, should be reduced by 50 percent when used to reflect typical occupancy levels rather than theoretical maximum levels.
+When CBC factors were used, they were adjusted in accordance with guidance from the Caltrans Handbook, Appendix G. The Handbook advises that CBC factors, which are indicators of maximum building occupancy, should be reduced by 50 percent when used to estimate intensity for ALUCPs.
+The maximum intensity levels in ALUCPs are intended to reflect typical occupancy levels rather than theoretical maximum levels.